COSC3020/graph-search-kkrweb/README.md

 This edge functionality contributes $Θ(E)$ work where E represents the number of edges.
 This $Θ(E)$ work results from handling each edge once when visiting the vertex where it originates.

-The neighbor check `if(!visitedNodes[nextNode])` executes in $O(1)$ time due to the object property lookup, and is thus irrelevant asymptotically relative to our already seen linear terms.
+The neighbor check `if(!visitedNodes[nextNode])` executes in $Θ(1)$ time due to the object property lookup, and is thus irrelevant asymptotically relative to our already seen linear terms.

 The work of the algorithm overall is thus the combination of $Θ(V)$ vertex handling work with $Θ(E)$ edge work.

 In the worst case, the algorithm will visit every vertex and traverse every edge reachable from the start node, and each vertex and edge thus gets processed one time.

-This results in an overall complexity of $Θ(V + E)$ for the implementation.
+This results in an overall complexity of $Θ(V + E)$ for the depth first implementation.